platformsh/platformsh-docs/docs/src/tutorials/dependency-updates.md

     Optional: to only get notifications about specific environments, add the following flag to the command: `--environments=your_environment_name`.

-As a result, anytime a dependency is updated via a source operation, the activity script now reports it to Slack.
+Anytime a dependency is updated via a source operation, the activity script now reports it to Slack.

 {{< /note >}}